 More acceptable is the dwarven reaction to Bilbo’s plan: “We shall be bruised and battered to pieces, and drowned too, for certain!” they muttered.
 “We thought you had got some sensible notion, when you managed to get hold of the keys.
 This is a mad idea!“.
 And they are right.
 It is a “mad idea“.
 But Bilbo, continuing to grow as a character and as a leader, simply isn’t having it, and he’s right too.
 This is the only shot that the company has, and whinging about the situation isn’t going to change that.
 Bilbo, who might have quailed under such criticism earlier in the story, is now uncompromising in defence of his own plot (and, if we choose to infer a bit from the last part, a tad threatening): “Very well!” said Bilbo very downcast, and also rather annoyed.
 “Come along back to your nice cells, and I will lock you all in again, and you can sit there comfortably and think of a better plan-but I don’t suppose I shall ever get hold of the keys again, even if I feel inclined to try.”

-More “Elvish Bantz” occurs as a few more of the caves inhabitants turn up to go about the task of rolling the barrels onto the river.
-There is something so remarkably uncouth about it all – “There is nothing in the feeling of weight in an idle toss-pot’s arms” – and it once again gives the impression that the Wood-elves are a people apart from their elder cousins elsewhere.
-I think this might be the only example of an elf grumbling ever noted in Tolkien’s works.
+More “Elvish Bantz” occurs as a few more of the caves inhabitants turn up to go about the task of rolling the barrels onto the river, engaging first in some entertaining repartee with the clearly drunk butler.
+There is something so remarkably uncouth about it all, like when the butler criticises the working men for daring to suggest the heavy barrels are not meant to be thrown in the river – “There is nothing in the feeling of weight in an idle toss-pot’s arms” – and it once again gives the impression that the Wood-elves are a people apart from their elder cousins elsewhere.

 The elves go about their work with a song, a sort of play on “Row, row, row your boat” in a way, a simple working tune probably sung many times.
 If the casual words between the Wood-elves mark them as different, this sort of inventive and rich rhymery shows that the elder race has some pretty clear common characteristics, especially when it comes to artistry of any kind.
 It’s also not all that different to the dwarven song sung in Bag End, indicating a regional similarity as well.
 In the end, the song is a typical elvish veneration of nature, as well as a suitable work-song: